MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-outlook.md

 ---
 title: Using Business Central with Outlook| Microsoft Docs
-description: This service has deep integration with Microsoft 365 enabling you to manage all your business interactions and mail with customers and vendors directly in Outlook.
+description: This service has deep integration with Microsoft 365 enabling you to manage all your business interactions and mail with customers and suppliers directly in Outlook.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual